ska-telescope/ska-sdp-global-sky-model/docs/src/design/sky-model-datasets.rst

 Each dataset should use a metadata file called ``catalogue.yaml``.
 This describes the dataset and is needed to correctly interpret the catalogue data.
-Without the catalogue only basic information like the Heal_Pix_position is returned by the API.
+Without the catalogue, only basic information like the ``Heal_Pix_position`` is returned by the API.

-It should live in the ``/datasets`` directory and will allow more attributes to be returned by the API, as well as metadata for the catalogue.
+It should live in the directory containing the catalogue data files and will allow more attributes to be returned by the API, as well as metadata for the catalogue.

 An example of what the file should look like is as follows: